TrellixVulnTeam/swahilipython_SCMU/Doc/library/cmath.rst

    float.  ``phase(x)`` is equivalent to ``math.atan2(x.imag,
    x.real)``.
-The result lies in the range [-\ *π*, *π*], and the branch cut for this operation lies along the negative real axis, continuous from above.
+The result lies in the range [-\ *π*, *π*], and the branch cut for this operation lies along the negative real axis, continuous kutoka above.
 On systems with support for signed zeros (which includes most systems in current use), this means that the sign of the result is the same as the sign of ``x.imag``, even when ``x.imag`` is zero::